 I'm writing to you from the past, a place that often times we wish we could go.
 In the present we don't have a time machine not matter, so that leaves now.... but it also leaves us a future.
 Our decisions today have a direct effect on the shape of our lives tomorrow and into the years ahead.
-Some of those future outcomes we have control of, and others are yet to be discovered.
+In some future outcomes we possess a fair amount of control, and others are yet to be discovered.
 Quite a few emotions come along prior to taking the first steps.
 I can feel hesitation, indecisiveness, fear and doubt.
 At the same time and mixed in with those feelings are excitement, curiosity, wonder, eagerness, joy and happiness.
 It's the latter that wins the day.
 Always, and I don't use that word often.

 Helen Keller was quoted as saying "A bend in the road is not the end of the road... unless you fail to make the turn."
 There's quite a few bends in the road ahead for me, and for all of us.
 I encourage you and take to heart this....
 When your mind and emotions are being pulled in a direction that is not of your own making, you're likely being pulled off course.
 Stop, breath, remember your friends and family.
 Look around at the things you've been given in this life.
 Perhaps quite literally stop and breath the air, use your eyes and ears to acclimate yourself to the abundance and beauty that surrounds you.
 Look at what has been provided freely for us all to enjoy.
 One another, the outdoors, and the power of knowing we are all in this together, and never truly alone.